 Randuin's Omen: Probably the best armor item in the game, this is the only armor item you should get unless you're going up against 4 AD champs (or 3 fed AD champs and 2 feeding AP champs).
 The active is great because you can get in between the enemies quickly with Twisted Advance.
 It builds from Heart of Gold too, so it's all-around great.

-I chose Abyssal Scepter as the last item, but I actually am going to list a few items for you to choose from for a last item, depending on the situation.
+I chose Abyssal Mask as the last item, but I actually am going to list a few items for you to choose from for a last item, depending on the situation.

 Rabadon's Deathcap: The mother of all AP items, this gives the most AP in a single item.
 You should build this last if you feel you have sufficient defenses, and you just need to increase your offensive power.